-Luckily, the risk factors in CBD oil are exceptionally low.
-According to the World Health Organization, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential” and, “To date, there is no evidence of public health related problems associated with the use of pure CBD.”
+Luckily, the risk factors in CBD oil are low.
+According to a World Health Organization report, “In humans, CBD exhibits no effects indicative of any abuse or dependence potential” and, “To date, there is no evidence of public health related problems associated with the use of pure CBD.”

 However, that’s not to say it isn’t free of any side effects.
-Common CBD side effects include fatigue, irritability and nausea, and it can also cause an increase the level of Coumadin—a blood thinner—in your body.
+Some CBD side effects include fatigue, irritability and nausea, and it can also cause an increase in the level of the drug Coumadin® — a blood thinner — in your body.

-Additionally, it’s important to understand that CBD also isn’t yet FDA regulated in the U.S., which means there are a lot of snake oil salesmen out there.
+Additionally, it’s important to understand that CBD also isn’t yet FDA regulated in the U.S., which means there may be a lot of snake oil salesmen out there.
 A popular scam is to sell people completely legal hemp oil labeled under CBD oil.
-Hemp oil—which is primarily pressed from the seeds of hemp plants—has plenty of useful benefits, but is nowhere near as medicinally beneficial as real CBD oil.
+Hemp oil — which is primarily pressed from the seeds of hemp plants — has useful benefits, but is probably not as medicinally beneficial as real CBD oil.

-Perhaps the trickiest thing about CBD oil is its availability.
-Thanks to the 2018 Farm Bill passed last month, industrial hemp is now technically legal across the entire United States.
+Perhaps one of the trickiest things about CBD oil is its availability.
+Thanks to the 2018 Farm Bill, industrial hemp is now technically legal across the entire United States.

 However, just because the plants from which most CBD is extracted is legal doesn’t mean that CBD itself is.
-In fact, following the passing of the 2018 Farm Bill, the FDA issued a statement reminding people that CBD is still considered a “drug ingredient” and is illegal to add to food or health products without the agency’s approval.
+In fact, following the passing of the 2018 Farm Bill, the FDA issued a statement reminding people that CBD is illegal to add to food or health products without the agency’s approval.

-There are a ton of states that have already legalized recreational and medical marijuana, and CBD oil is perfectly legal to purchase and possess in all of those states:
+There are many states that have already legalized recreational and medical marijuana, and CBD oil is perfectly legal to purchase and possess in all of those states.